amiaopensource/TIDY/README.md

 A collaboration between Kathryn Gronsbell, Michelle Roell, and Cora Johnson-Roberson ("Data Detox, the makers of TIDY!"), as part of [AMIA Hack Day 2015](http://wiki.curatecamp.org/index.php/Association_of_Moving_Image_Archivists_&_Digital_Library_Federation_Hack_Day_2015).
+Thanks also to Caleb Sayan for his design suggestions and contributions!